abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-10-01-logic-thought-2.md

 ---
 category: blog
-title: "How does knowledge work: using logic to model real-world thinking"
+title: "How does knowledge work: using logic to model communication"
 layout: blog
 ---